robertcslab/SnortRulesClassifier/README.md

 -   String matching to a bounded depth in a flow (Content-related rules which log more than just the single packet that triggered the rule.')

--   String matching across an entire flow (this class is temporary)
+-   String matching across an entire flow

+-   String Matching Across an Entire Flow, Delivered in-order

+-   String Matching Across an Entire Flow, Delivered out-of-order